b-tocs/pyapi4abap/doc/check_code_and_api.md

 # Start the service and check the API

 In this step the python based API service will be started for local testing.
-You can explore the API endpoints created by the fastapi library and check the code to get this.
+You can explore the API endpoints created by the [FastAPI library](https://pypi.org/project/fastapi/) and check the code to get this.

 ## Start API Service